tcosmo/tcosmo.github.io/_posts/2019-05-23-about-undecidability.md

 The question that arises is: "is this statement verified by all monoïds" ?

-The answer is immediately NO!
+The answer is NO!
 Indeed, the two examples of monoïds we gave don't have that property:

 1. Take any strictly positive $x\in\mathbb{N}$, there is no element of $y\in\mathbb{N}$ such that $x+y=0$
 2. Take a non empty string like "aabaa", there is no string you can concatenate to it in order to get back to the empty string "\epsilon".

-However, some monoïds have the inverse property!
+However, some monoïds do have the "inverse property"!
 For instance, in the set of negative and positive integers $\mathbb{Z}$ we have:

 $$ \forall x \in \mathbb{Z} \quad x + (-x) = 0 $$

-Monoïds which have the inverse property are called [Groups](https://en.wikipedia.org/wiki/Group_(mathematics)).
+Monoïds which have the "inverse property" are called [Groups](https://en.wikipedia.org/wiki/Group_(mathematics)).

 What we just saw is that any group is a monoïd but not all monoïds are groups!

 For that reason, the sentence $ \forall x\, \exists y\,\, x\cdot y = y\cdot x = e$ is **undecidable** under the axioms of monoïds.
 The axioms of monoïds are not *strong enough* to enforce this property in all the objects that satisfy the monoïds axioms.

-Finally, keep in mind that in a given model of the axioms of monoïds (a model is an object satisfying the axioms), the inverse property is either true or false.
+Finally, keep in mind that in a given model of the axioms of monoïds (a model is an object satisfying the axioms), the "inverse property", as any property, is either true or false.

 # Wrapping Up